OCA/sale-workflow/sale_order_product_picker/readme/USAGE.rst

    * On page Picker you can search for products.
    * You can:
       * Add a line by clicking on +1 button.
+      * Add a packaging by clicking on +1 button.

+        For this to work, product packagings must be enabled in settings, and the product must have at least one packaging configured for sales.

+        Only the 1st one for sales will be used for the picker shortcut.
       * Add/edit/delete a line by clicking the kanban card.
       * Show image on fullscreen by clicking it.